Natural Remedies For Body | Home Remedies for Mind Relaxation

 It’s a traditional Indian remedy for common cold, flu and other respiratory ailments like asthma.
 It has anti-toxic properties which protect against seasonal allergies and also combat stress and anxiety.

 This herb can be incorporated in your diet by consuming raw leaves or boiled in water in the form of tea.

 Neem is a wonderful medicinal herb that has been a part of Ayurveda since 5000 years.
 It flushes out toxins from the body and acts as a natural cleanser for various skin eruptions.
 It is a powerful blood purifier and detoxifier; which is why it is used extensively in skin ailments like acne, blemishes, skin allergies, dandruff, ringworms, etc.

 Neem stick is useful for brushing teeth, which prevent against cavities.
 Its leaves can be used both internally and externally for hair and skin related problems.

 You can incorporate neem in your diet in the form of chewing raw leaves, powder, paste or capsules.
 The paste can also be applied to the skin directly.

 Moringa has recently gained popularity and known as a new superfood because of its high nutrition, antioxidant and anti-inflammatory profile.

 It contains the right amount of vitamin B6, vitamin C, iron and protein.

-According to a study, it has a higher amount of antioxidants which fights against free radicals in the body and thus keeps your body healthy.
+According to a study, it has a higher amount of antioxidants which fight against free radicals in the body and thus keeps the body healthy.
 It also supports brain health and cognitive function.
-It helps reduce diabetes symptoms and heart-friendly which lower cholesterol levels in the human body.
+It helps to reduce diabetes and is heart-friendly thus leading to lower cholesterol levels in the human body.

 It can be incorporated in your diet by chewing raw leaves, or in the form of powder and capsules.